 Through individual and collaborative works, Lisa Iglesias's goal is for the viewer to consider both various forms of time as well as the act of collaboration – whether with another person, gravity, architectural space or material.

 Lisa Iglesias was born and raised in Queens, New York, received a BA from Binghamton University and MFA from the University of Florida.
 She has attended residencies as part of her independent research at the Fine Arts Work Center in Provincetown, Virgina Center for the Creative Arts and Bemis Center for Contemporary Arts, among others.
-Her collaborative efforts have brought her to residencies including the Fanoon Center for Printmedia Research, the Abrons Art Center Social Engagement Residency in New York City, Stoneleaf Retreat in Kingston, NY and 6ARI in Tasmania, Australia.
+Her collaborative efforts have brought her to residencies including the Fanoon Center for Printmedia Research in Qatar, the Abrons Art Center Social Engagement Residency in New York City, Stoneleaf Retreat in Kingston, NY and 6ARI in Tasmania, Australia.
 Iglesias has exhibited at various spaces including VisArts Center, 1708 Gallery, No Foundation, El Museo del Barrio, the Queens Museum of Art, the Islip Art Museum and the Orlando Museum of Art.
 Lisa participates as a mentor in UF's University Multicultural Mentor Program, was named 2015 "Teacher of the Year" for the College of the Arts, received a SEC Visiting Faculty Grant in 2015 and a 2016 College-level Excellence Award for Assistant Professors.
 The Architecture and Fine Arts Library recently acquired over fifty books focusing on work by under-represented communities through Lisa's 2016 Library Enhancement Grant.
 Iglesias's UF International Center Global Fellowship facilitated her recent research in the Dominican Republic, Finland and Malta over the 2017/2018 year.
 Lisa is a recipient of the University of Florida 2018-2020 University Term Professorship Award.

 Lisa divides her time between Gainesville and New York City.
 To learn more, visit www.LasHermanasIglesias.com